 What is a Pass Rush in Football?

 A pass rush in football is when defenders attempt to tackle or disrupt the quarterback before he can throw the ball on a passing play.
-The ultimate goal of a good pass rush is to sack the quarterback which usually leads to a large loss of yardage.
-However, putting a lot of pressure on the quarterback can also lead to poorly thrown balls, resulting in possible interceptions.
+The ultimate goal of a good pass rush is to sack the quarterback, which usually leads to a large loss of yardage.
+Putting a lot of pressure on the quarterback can also lead to poorly thrown balls, resulting in possible interceptions.